bids-standard/bids-specification/src/02-common-principles.md

 ### Entity-linked file collections

-A set of files that are related to each other based on a repetitive acquisition of sequential data by changing acquisition parameters one (or multiple) at a time and/or by being inherent components of the same data.
+An entity-linked file collection is a set of files that are related to each other based on a repetitive acquisition of sequential data by changing acquisition parameters one (or multiple) at a time or by being inherent components of the same data.
 The suffix serves as an identifier for these collections, holding a logical grouping of constituent files.
 Within each collection, files MUST be distinguished from each other by at least one